risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-sys-admin.md

 ## `rw_recovery_status()`

-Retrieves the current recovery status of the meta node.
+Retrieves the current recovery status of the cluster.
 The return values can be one of `STARTING`, `RECOVERING`, or `RUNNING`.

 ```sql title="Syntax"
 rw_recovery_status() -> varchar